homekube/homekube/Readme.md

 # Kubernetes at home for fun and education

-Homekube aims to set up a full operational kubernetes environment on a baremetal Ubuntu server.
+[Homekube.org](https://homekube.org) aims to set up a full operational kubernetes environment on a baremetal Ubuntu server.
 The focus is getting something done first and improve your kubernetes skills step by step along a happy path.

 Following this tutorial you should have Kubernetes and a sample application installed